GalSim-developers/GalSim/INSTALL.md

 bandpasses and SEDs can be enabled if you have the pandas module (but the code will work, albeit more slowly, without this module).

-There are alternative modules to enable some of the GalSim functionality, such as pyfits and so on (listed below as optional), but the above list is a minimal set of dependencies to get started.
 The sections below give a lot more details about how to obtain these dependencies; many are available from sources like pip or easy_install, rather than having to be installed from source.
 Third party packages like Anaconda often include many of these dependencies automatically.
 GalSim and all of its dependencies can be installed via fink, for users with Macs.

 1. Software required before building GalSim
 ===========================================